World Boxing News has learned that Anthony Joshua has been in trouble once again when preparing for a fight with Andy Ruiz Jr.

-Albon Pervizaj, Tom Little, Derek Chisora, Andrew Tabiti and Timothy Moten have all spent time inside the ropes with Joshua since the summer.
+Since the summer, Albon Pervizaj, Tom Little, Derek Chisora, Andrew Tabiti, and Timothy Moten have all spent time inside the ropes with Joshua.

-Any one of those could be responsible for the incident, which comes despite further news stories of Joshua being dominant.
+Any one of those could be responsible for the incident, despite different news stories of Joshua being dominant.

-Obviously, being one of the biggest punchers in the division, the former world champion can give as good as he gets.
-But given the level of class most of those sparring partners are at, it doesn’t bode well for Joshua’s chances of revenge.
+Due to being one of the biggest punchers in the division, the former world champion can give as good as he gets.
+But given the level of class most of those sparring partners are at.
+It doesn’t bode well for Joshua’s chances of revenge.

 Ruiz is no longer the unknown quantity he was.
-And no longer considered the out-of-shape also-ran from the first bout at Madison Square Garden.
+He’s no longer considered the out-of-shape also-ran from the first bout at Madison Square Garden.

-Many fans of Joshua claim the result of the victory, in which the Briton was dropped four times, was merely an underestimation on his part.
+Many Joshua supporters claim the Ruiz result, in which the Briton got dropped four times, was merely an underestimation on his part.
 Many more of those fully expect rectification in Saudi Arabia.

-On the flipside of that, there are detractors who see Ruiz simply having Joshua’s number and on the cusp of fully repeating his feat of six months ago.
+On the flip side of that, some detractors see Ruiz simply having Joshua’s number and on the cusp of fully repeating his feat of six months ago.

 It all builds up nicely to one of the biggest top division battles of the year.
-Made all the more important due to what is at stake for Joshua.
+It was made all the more important due to what is at stake for Joshua.

-A loss means the 30 year-old is frozen out of the title picture.
-Al Haymon, who has both Deontay Wilder and Ruiz in his stable, would then hold all the aces at 200 pounds plus.
+A loss means the 30 year-old got frozen out of the title picture.
+Al Haymon, who has both Deontay Wilder and Ruiz in his stable, would hold all the aces at 200 pounds plus.

-The winner of Wilder versus Tyson Fury in a forthcoming rematch is firmly in line for an undisputed unification later in 2020.
+The winner of Wilder versus Tyson Fury in an upcoming rematch is firmly in line for an undisputed unification later in 2020.

 Joshua did have the opportunity to face Wilder in 2018 but turned down a $100 million summer offer to fight on Showtime in the United States.

-Fury stepped into the breach and now stands on the verge of a potential trilogy with Wilder worth up to nine figures for both boxers.
+Fury stepped into the breach.
+He now stands on the verge of a potential trilogy with Wilder worth up to nine figures for both boxers.

-A second fight in February is expected to be followed up by a UK rematch.
+A UK installment will potentially follow up the second fight in February.
 This is before the eventual victor battles Ruiz in what could be the most desirable heavyweight clash around.